The-HMI-Guy/Solidity-dapp-env/README.md

 - Leave node terminal running and switch back to the original terminal
 - Go to scripts and change original file name to deploy.js
 - Run npx hardhat run scripts/deploy.js --network localhost
   - This deploys contract.
 To verify, switch back to the node terminal and check consol log or check MetaMask account, which should have a reduced amount of eth
 - Example on how to run test script to check contract test/functions
   - npx hardhat test
 - Update app.js
   - Open new terminal and run cd dapp/
   - npm run start
+    - Simple UI to get the data and update the data
+- Inside the hardhat.config.js file, add Rinkeby network block of code
+  - Include Infura URL and test MetaMask PK
+- Run npx hardhat run scripts/deploy.js --network rinkeby

 ## Technologies

 Project is created with: